quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

 equal signs).
 And also note about the must be an empty last line.

 {% include customhighlight.html dir=page.prepdir file="validation-test.txt"
-  caption="9 validation tests"
+  caption="9 validation tests" collapsed=true
 %}

 {% include customhighlight.html dir=page.prepdir
   file="validation-test-verdicts.txt"
-  caption="Verdicts for validation tests"
+  caption="Verdicts for validation tests" collapsed=true
 %}

 If you notice, there are test that does not follow the format, like in the